supercodingninja/AllGearEssential/README.md

-# Meili
+# All Gear Essiential

 ![License Icon](https://img.shields.io/badge/license-GPL3.0-informational.svg)

-A application that mySQL, Sequelize, Node.js and Handlebars to help you track and pack your outdoor gear.
+An application that mySQL, Sequelize, Node.js and Handlebars to help you track and pack your essential gear.

 ## Table of Contents